Microsoft/azure-docs.pt-pt/articles/security-center/security-center-alert-validation.md

 ---
-title: Validação de alerta (arquivo de teste EICAR) na central de segurança do Azure | Microsoft Docs
+title: Validação de alerta (arquivo de teste EICAR) no Centro de Segurança Do Azure Microsoft Docs
 description: Este documento ajuda-o a validar os alertas de segurança no Centro de Segurança do Azure.
 services: security-center
 documentationcenter: na